 - Family/ spouses are it a breach of trust

 - Spying on the nanny

 There is a big issue here, and that is that federal laws have mostly left spy tech up to state institutions primarily in the United States where many lawyers are more based on the state’s legislature rather than national.

-A recent example of such law frowning on even the presses ability to record and distribute video was the recent lawsuit of Gawker by Hulk Hogan.
+A recent example of such a law frowning on even the press’s ability to record and distribute video was the recent lawsuit against Gawker by Hulk Hogan.
 The video evidence was filmed without his consent and passed to the journalist website Gawker and posted though it was censored for the site millions saw and go access to the video.